 If you require expert guidance on any of your environment initiatives, you can contact one of our Accredited Solutions Providers (ASPs) for help.
 ASPs offer external support on reporting, emissions inventory, software, renewable energy procurement, and much more.
 Please visit the webpage or contact the CDP Partnerships team.

-In addition to providing information on our website, CDP provide updates to company contacts via email, dashboard announcements, newsletters and webinars.
-The company dashboard is regularly updated with key information for disclosing companies, please sign in for the latest news and announcements.
+In addition to providing information on our website, CDP provides updates to company contacts via email, dashboard announcements, newsletters and webinars.

 Our newsletter, including the latest guidance and webinars, is sent to disclosing companies on a monthly basis.
 We also produce a newsletter highlighting our latest blogs and research which you can subscribe to online.